 Great Source of Lignans:

 What are lignans, you ask?
-Lignans are polyphenols that are found in plants.
-Flaxseeds are the richest source of lignans, with sesame seeds being the runner-up.
+Lignans are polyphenols that are found in plants, and flaxseeds are the richest source of lignans, with sesame seeds being the runner-up.
 Lignans have antioxidant and estrogen properties, both of which help to lower one’s risk of cancer and improve overall health.
 A recent study revealed that women who ate flaxseeds were 18% less likely to develop breast cancer.

 Did you know that flaxseeds contain two types of dietary fiber?
 Roughly 20-40% is made up of soluble fiber and the other 60-80% is made up of insoluble fiber.
-Soluble fiber works to slow digestion and increase consistency of contents in the intestine.
-All of that helps to regulate blood sugar levels.
-Now, insoluble fiber allows water to bind to stools, increasing their bulk and resulting in softer excrement.
-This helps prevent constipation.
+Soluble fiber works to slow digestion and increase consistency of the contents in the intestine.
+Insoluble fiber, on the other hand, allows water to bind to stool, increasing bulk and resulting in softer excrement.
+Together, these two types of fiber help prevent constipation and regulate bowel movements.

 Weight Loss Aid:

-Because flaxseeds are full of healthy fats and fiber, they help you feel full for longer, which ultimately helps you eat fewer calories.
+Because flaxseeds are full of healthy fats and fiber, they help you feel full for longer, which ultimately helps you reduce your total caloric intake.
 Additionally, flaxseeds help to decrease water weight and reduce inflammation, both of which make it difficult to lose weight.

 High Quality Protein:

-Studies have shown that flaxseed protein can help to improve immune function and lower cholesterol.
-If you are trying to cut back on meat and are in search of a great plant-based protein, flaxseeds are the food for you.
-They help you feel full and satiated between meals.
+Studies have shown that flaxseed protein can help to improve immune function and decrease bad (LDL) cholesterol levels.
+If you are trying to cut back on meat and are in search of a great source of plant-based protein, flaxseeds are the food for you.
+They body has an easier time using and digesting the protein from flaxseeds than it does protein from animal-based foods.